discordjs/discord.js/docs/examples/moderation.md

     // If we have a user mentioned if (user) {
-      // Now we get the member from the user const member = message.guild.members.resolve(user);
+      // Now we get the member from the user const member = message.server.members.resolve(user);
-      // If the member is in the guild if (member) {
+      // If the member is in the server if (member) {
         /**
          * Kick the member